 Refrigerator Coil Cleaning Schedule Calculator

-How to Use
+How to Use This Refrigerator Coil Cleaning Schedule Calculator

 I = 12 - 2 P - 0.5 D

-Limitations and Assumptions
+Limitations and Assumptions for Refrigerator Coil Scheduling

 This calculator is a planning aid, not a substitute for your refrigerator manual or an in-person inspection.
-Some refrigerators have sealed or protected condenser systems that do not require routine homeowner cleaning in the same way older or more accessible models do.
+Some refrigerators have sealed or protected condenser systems that do not require routine homeowner coil cleaning in the same way older or more accessible models do.
 If your manufacturer's instructions say the coils are maintenance-free, follow that guidance first.
-Likewise, if the appliance is making unusual noises, failing to cool properly, or showing signs of a fan or compressor problem, cleaning the coils may help but it may not be the whole issue.
+And if the appliance is making unusual noises, failing to cool properly, or showing signs of a fan or compressor problem, cleaning the coils may help but it may not be the whole issue.

-The model also assumes that pets and dust are the main drivers of buildup, which is often true but not always complete.
+The model also assumes that pets and dust are the biggest drivers of buildup, which is often true but not always complete.
 A refrigerator next to a laundry area can collect lint faster.
-A kitchen with cooking grease may leave stickier residue than the dust score alone suggests.
+A kitchen with cooking grease may leave a stickier residue than the dust score alone suggests.
 Homes in dry climates, homes near open windows, and spaces affected by smoke, renovations, or workshops may dirty coils faster than the estimate indicates.
 On the other hand, a well-sealed home with low traffic and a protected coil compartment may stay cleaner longer.

 Use the result as a sensible maintenance interval, then adjust for real-world signs.
 If you remove the kick plate and already see visible fuzz on the coils, clean them now rather than waiting.
 If you repeatedly find almost no debris at each cleaning, you may be comfortable following the upper end of the recommendation range.
 The best schedule is the one that combines a simple formula with occasional observation.

-Recommended Cleaning Intervals
+Sample Refrigerator Coil Cleaning Intervals

 Example cleaning intervals by household conditions